Reading time:

 Hearing and balance problems in multiple sclerosis

-Manifestations of multiple sclerosis (MS) in the sense of hearing and balance, such as sudden hearing loss and dizziness, but also a foreign body sensation, are among the side effects of multiple sclerosis.
-In this article, we explain the basics of hearing and balance and shed light on how these can be affected by multiple sclerosis.
+Manifestations of multiple sclerosis (MS) in the sense of hearing and balance, such as sudden hearing loss and dizziness, but also a foreign body sensation, are among the accompanying symptoms of multiple sclerosis.
+In this article we explain the basics of hearing and balance and shed light on how these can be affected by multiple sclerosis.

 The human ear and the audio-vestibular system

-The human ear consists of an outer ear and an inner ear, in which the audio-vestibular system is located.
+The human ear consists of the outer ear and the inner ear, in which the audio-vestibular system is located.
 The audio-vestibular system is responsible for hearing and balance.
 It consists of the auditory part, which is responsible for hearing, and the vestibular part, which is responsible for balance and spatial orientation.

 The vestibular part of the system comprises the structures in the inner ear that are responsible for balance and spatial orientation.
-These include the semicircular canals, which register head and body movements, as well as the vestibular organs, which register linear acceleration and gravity.
+These include the semicircular canals, which register movements of the head and body, and the vestibular organs, which register linear acceleration and gravity.
 This information is transmitted to the brain to maintain balance and enable spatial orientation.

-The nerves of the auditory organ and the organ of balance combine to form the auditory nerve.
-This enters the brain stem and is converted into cranial nerve nuclei.
-From there, the signal goes towards the cerebral cortex.
-Since it is important for hearing and balance that signals are transmitted quickly, nerve cells are isolated with myelin all the way from the inner ear to the cerebral cortex.
-You can think of myelin as an insulating layer around the nerve.
-The myelin sheath is the basis for rapid transmission of electrical signals.
+The nerves from the organ of hearing and the organ of balance unite to form the auditory nerve.
+This enters the brain stem and is switched there in cranial nerve nuclei.
+From there, the signal is sent to the cerebral cortex.
+As it is important for the sense of hearing and balance that the signals are transmitted quickly, the nerve cells are insulated with myelin all the way from the inner ear to the cerebral cortex.
+You can think of the myelin as an insulating layer around the nerve.
+The myelin sheath is the basis for the rapid transmission of electrical signals.

 Hearing problems in multiple sclerosis

 Around one in a hundred MS patients report hearing impairment.
-In most cases, hearing problems occur in the form of sudden hearing loss, including sensorineural hearing loss, sensorineural hearing loss).
-Here, “sensorineural” means that the cause of the hearing loss lies in the cochlea or the auditory tract.
-Since the nerve tract is isolated with myelin on the way from ear to cerebrum, it is attacked and de-isolated from time to time as part of multiple sclerosis.
-This often takes place in the area of the cranial nerve nuclei, the 'switching stations' in the brainstem.
-However, this can also happen in the temporal lobe.
+In most cases, hearing problems occur in the form of sudden hearing loss, also known as sensorineural hearing loss or sensorineural hearing loss.
+“Sensorineural” here means that the cause of the hearing loss lies in the cochlea or the auditory pathway.
+As the nerve pathway is insulated with myelin on the way from the ear to the cerebrum, it is occasionally attacked and de-insulated as part of multiple sclerosis.
+This often occurs in the area of the cranial nerve nuclei, the 'switching stations' in the brain stem.
+However, it can also happen in the temporal lobe.
 This is the area of the brain where the sense of hearing is processed.
-But this can not only result in hearing loss, but also tinnitus and a feeling of pressure in the ear.
+But not only hearing loss, tinnitus and a feeling of pressure in the ear can also result.

 Balance problems & dizziness in multiple sclerosis